mohammadmolavi/ECG-Heartbeat-Categorization/README.md

 # Heartbeat Classification using Bidirectional LSTM with Attention

 This repository contains the implementation of a Bidirectional LSTM model with an Attention mechanism for classifying heartbeat signals.
 The model is trained on the PTB Diagnostic ECG Database, which is available on Kaggle.
-The dataset and model are described in detail in the accompanying paper (`paper.pdf`).
+The dataset is described in detail in the accompanying paper (`paper.pdf`).

 ## Dataset